U.S. calls for shutting down Iran, North Korea arms networks

 "Both Iran and North Korea have developed channels that enable them to continue to export and continue to procure the items they need for their weapons industry," he told a news briefing in Geneva.

-In comments to Reuters, he made clear he was referring to high-tech materials related to nuclear and other programs, including conventional weapons.
+In comments to Reuters, he made clear he was referring to high-tech materials related to nuclear and other programmes, including conventional weapons.

 Iran and North Korea are under U.N. sanctions banning sales of nuclear, missile and related high-tech material to them as well as the export of any military material, Countryman said.